 Raise your hand if you’ve used this line before – “But it’s on sale!
 I’m saving money!”

 Wrong – you aren’t saving money if you are buying something you don’t need!
 A good way to avoid the temptation of buying things because they are on sale is to place a mandatory 3-day waiting period on any unplanned purchases.
 If you still want the item after three days and it fits into your normal budget, then go for it!
 Otherwise, skip it.
 Chances are the feeling of needing that item will be gone and you will decide you can do without the item.

 Know why you spend

-Some people shop for fun or because it gives them a rush to find a “great deal” or the perfect “fill in the blank.”
+Some people shop for fun or because it gives them the rush to find a “great deal” or the perfect “fill in the blank.”
 Think about why you spend money – and if you are finding yourself spending money for the wrong reasons, you might want to rethink your spending patterns.
-You can find related information in the following articles:

 Sometimes you only need to make small changes to see big results.

 How do you limit your spending while shopping?

 These are the steps I take to limit my spending, but I’m sure others have found things that work better for them.
 I would love to hear how you limit your spending while shopping!